Feedback & Complaints

-If we or the relevant insurer is unable respond within 45 calendar days, we or the relevant insurer will provide you with an Internal Dispute Resolution Delay Notification outlining the reasons for the delay and your right to complain to the Australian Financial Complaints Authority (AFCA) if you are dissatisfied
+If we or the relevant insurer is unable to respond within 30 calendar days, we or the relevant insurer will provide you with an Internal Dispute Resolution Delay Notification outlining the reasons for the delay and your right to complain to the Australian Financial Complaints Authority (AFCA) if you are dissatisfied.

 Australian Financial Complaints Authority contact details are:

 If you choose to lodge your dispute with AFCA, they will contact us and/or the insurer and ask for a response from both parties.
 Response times requested by AFCA vary depending on the situation.